oappiah/secured-AKS/README.md

 ### TODO

-* Move away from cloud-init to Ansible post?
 * Some real docs on how to use this, current state of this README is more tracking what needs to be done

 * More variables , less hardcoded IP's.
-* Replace outputs with a summary text.

 * Port2 Interface config differs from orignal script (Does it matter?)
 * UDR on the Jumpsubnet needs adjustment(?)